-Kistefos Museum's most iconic building, The Twist, is warped steel, and glass designed by .
+Kistefos Museum's most iconic building, The Twist, is warped steel, timber and glass architecture designed by BIG Bjarke Ingels Group.

 In 2014, Kistefos' organised an international competition for the design of a new museum to add to the site in Jevnaker, Norway.